slime-io/slime/doc/zh/lazy_load.md

       enable: true
       type: namespaced
       namespace:
-        - {{your_namespace}} #replace to your deployment's namespace, and extend the list in case of multi namespaces
+        - {{your_namespace}} # replace to your service's namespace, and extend the list in case of multi namespaces
       resources:
         requests:
           cpu: 200m